 Effort 3: Standards-based HIT products support HIM practices.

-Goals and Objectives.
+GOALS AND OBJECTIVES.
 The goals of the White Paper are two-fold: (a) inform HIT standards developers about HIM practices; and (b) to outline a methodology for aligning HIM practices with the capabilities of HIT products through standards.

 The following are the White Paper objectives: